-Today’s guest post comes from Dr Meredith Peddie.
-You can find more on Meredith at the bottom of the post.
+Today’s guest post comes from my friend, colleague, and former labmate Richard Larouche.
+You can find out more about Richard at the bottom of this post.

 Regular readers of Obesity Panacea will know that today’s children are not active enough.
 For example, according to the 2007-2009 Canadian Health Measures Survey, only 9% of boys and 4% of girls meet the Canadian physical activity guidelines (Colley et al., 2011, available here).
 These guidelines recommend that children and youth accumulate at least 60 minutes of daily moderate-to-vigorous physical activity – that is activities that are intense enough to increase one’s heart rate and accelerate breathing.

 There are many sources of daily physical activity including organized sports, physical education, active transportation, household tasks, etc. Today, I will focus on active transportation, which is the use of non-motorized means such as walking and cycling to travel to and from places.

 Travis and I have recently published a comprehensive review of 68 studies that looked at active transportation to and from school among children and youth (Larouche et al., 2014a, available here).
 To be eligible for the review, studies needed to examine the relationship between active transportation and one of the 3 following outcomes: 1) physical activity; 2) body composition (i.e., body weight and waist circumference); and 3) cardiovascular fitness.

 We found consistent evidence that active transportation was associated with higher physical activity levels, not only during the journey to and from school, but during the whole day as well.
 Furthermore, the difference in physical activity between children using active vs. motorized travel modes was even greater among those who traveled longer distances.